csufuyi/TermRecord/README.md

 ## Usage

 Just getting started?
 The defaults are probably fine for you, just specify an output HTML file and go: `TermRecord -o mysession.html`.
+After recording, type: `exit`, then check `mysession.html`.
 For more complex operations checkout `TermRecord --help`.

 There are three main modes of operation: (1) wrap the `script` program and dump